 When stripping down to the essentials, we observe that the bundle planners differ on the last level from non-multilevel planners by replacing uniform sampling with restriction sampling.
 While uniform sampling is dense in the \emph{complete} state space, restriction sampling differs, in that we can prove it to be dense in the \initialcomponent.

 To prove denseness, we need some notations.
-First, let us give the definition of dense.
-We say that a set $U$ is dense in $\X$ if the intersection of $U$ with any non-empty open subset $V$ of $X$ is non-empty \citep{munkres_2000}.
-We abbreviate this by saying that a set is dense if its \emph{closure} $cl(U)$ --- the smallest closed set containing $U$ --- contains the space $\X$.
+First, a set $U$ is dense in $\X$ if the intersection of $U$ with any non-empty open subset $V$ of $X$ is non-empty \citep{munkres_2000}.
+We abbreviate this by saying that a set is dense if its \emph{closure} $cl(U)$, the smallest closed set containing $U$, contains the space $\X$.
 When using a sequence of samples $\alpha_1,\alpha_2, \ldots$, we can interpret the sequence as a set $A = \{\alpha_i \mid i \in \N\}$.
 We can then say that the sequence is dense in the space $\X$ if the closure $cl(A)$ contains $\X$ (or is equal to).

 \Xkinit{I_k} \Xkinitone{I_1} \Xkkinit{I_{k-1}} \alphak{A_k} \alphaone{A_1} \alphakk{A_{k-1}}